AdobeDocs/experience-platform.en/help/query-service/data-distiller/derived-attributes/implementation-plan.md

 ## Next steps

-After reading this document you have a better understanding of how to use SQL to create a profile and upsert-enabled dataset based on derived attributes.
+After reading this document, you have a better understanding of how to use SQL to create a profile and upsert-enabled dataset based on derived attributes.
 You are now ready to use this dataset with batch ingestion workflows to make updates to your profile data.
-To learn more about ingesting data into Adobe Experience Platform, please begin by reading the [data ingestion overview](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html).
+To learn more about ingesting data into Adobe Experience Platform, please begin by reading the [data ingestion overview](../../../ingestion/home.md).